liamlaverty/UmbracoAI/.rulesync/rules/frontend.md

 ## Umbraco Templates

-* Html, Razor and Template authoring should be done with the Umbraco Template MCP tools.
+* When creating Umbraco Templates, this must be done via the Umbraco Template MCP tools.
+* After Umbraco Templates have been created, modifying the cshtml file content directly via the file system is acceptable.

 ## Partial Views